 - Delivery of a one-day bespoke event for larger councils every year

 Many larger councils set up youth councils for younger residents and find the resources on the British Youth Council website particularly useful.

 Working with smaller councils

-NALC has established not only a Larger Councils Committee but also a Smaller Councils Committee.
-However, there is no universal or even widely-recognised definition of the smaller council, whether based on measures of parish population, electorate size, annual financial turnover, fixed assets, number of members, internal substructure or level of activity.
+NALC has established a Larger Councils Committee and a Smaller Councils Committee.
+However, there is no universal or widely-recognised definition of the smaller council, whether based on parish population, electorate size, annual financial turnover, fixed assets, number of members, internal substructure or level of activity.
 It is easier to focus on some general descriptive characteristics.
-When seen in the wider local council sector, smaller councils tend to have smaller annual budgets, employ fewer (or, sometimes, no) staff, serve more rural and other sparsely populated communities and operate with simple systems, basic internal structures and procedures.
+In the wider local council sector, smaller councils tend to have smaller annual budgets, employ fewer (or, sometimes, no) staff, serve more rural and sparsely populated communities and operate with simple systems, basic internal structures and procedures.

-Historically, few smaller councils have attempted to deliver a significant range of services, but times are changing – and rapidly.
-The Localism Act made it possible for the devolution of more powers from principal authorities and now, in addition to the power of well being.
+Historically, few smaller councils have attempted to deliver a significant range of services, but times are changing rapidly.
+The Localism Act enabled it to deviate more powers from principal authorities and now, in addition to the power of wellbeing.
 Local councils have a general power of competence.
-This means that, regardless of size, they are not limited to activities expressly defined by legislation but are permitted to do any activity an individual can legally do – be it run a shop, a pub or local transport.
+This means that, regardless of size, they are not limited to activities expressly defined by legislation but are permitted to do any activity an individual can legally do – run a shop, a pub or local transport.

-Small parish councils want to see important local services and/or many-valued local buildings, parks, and open spaces preserved.
+Small parish councils want to see critical local services and/or many-valued local buildings, parks, and open spaces preserved.
 It requires a massive step up – in aspirations, staff capacity, precepts, and volunteer time.
-And it is all happening over a short period of time.
-Added to this, they are required to meet the same legal requirements on a range of issues from transparency to data protection that much larger councils are required to meet.
+And it is all happening over a short period.
+Additionally, they must meet the exact legal requirements on various issues, from transparency to data protection, that much larger councils must meet.

 Smaller councils are pulling out the stops to rise to the challenges, and NALC’s Smaller Councils Committee enables the constituency it represents to function by: